SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 1. Press the Create Service button.
 2. You must then select a **plan type**, enter a **service name**, and choose the **cloud provider and region** where you would like to create your service.
-3. For your first service, select the **Free Plan**.
+3. For your first service, select the **Free Plan** or **Nano** depending on your account setup.
 Solace PubSub+ Cloud gives you access to different plan types that will give various levels of messaging performance.
 By default, a new Solace PubSub+ Cloud account only has access to the free plan.
 Later on, you may request access to additional plans by selecting them and pressing the request access button.
 4. Enter a service name of **My First Service**.
 Services are identified in the console by their name.
 5. Press on the map and choose one of Solace PubSub+ Cloud's available providers and regions.
 If the region you prefer isn't available, you can contact Solace PubSub+ Cloud support and ask for your region to be supported.
 For your first service, choose the region closest to where your application will run.
 6. You can then complete the process by pressing the Start Service button.